 The company was formed in 2015 and is the platform on which Natalie Su Robinson is developing her unique style.
 Exploring deep creativity, augmenting movement with diverse media sources.
 A new breed of choreographer creating work that harnesses sound, film, and projection to provoke, inspire and challenge.

-2016 will see the company expand to create new works and continue to push the boundaries of movement, sight and sound.
+This year will see the company expand to create new works and continue to push the boundaries of movement, sight and sound.

 Natalie Su Robinson, Company director